-Any person who is involved in acts of hazing will be subject to the College’s disciplinary procedures through the Office of Student Conduct, and according to West Virginia’s law (18-16-3), “any person or persons who causes hazing is guilty of a misdemeanor, and, upon conviction thereof, shall be fined no less than one hundred dollars nor more than one thousand dollars, or confined in a county or regional jail, not more than nine months, or both fined and imprisoned.”
+Any person who is involved in acts of hazing will be subject to the College’s disciplinary procedures through the Office of Student Rights and Responsibilities, and according to West Virginia’s law (18-16-3), “any person or persons who causes hazing is guilty of a misdemeanor, and, upon conviction thereof, shall be fined no less than one hundred dollars nor more than one thousand dollars, or confined in a county or regional jail, not more than nine months, or both fined and imprisoned.”

 What steps can prevent hazing incidents?